OpenOrg-gg/ethsecurity/index.md

 - Validators must use their own technical expertise to maintain adequate technology and uptime.
 - Their validator is *only* rewarded when it takes part in validation.
 - Their validator only earns a reward or penalty, for itself, based on its own actions.
-- A validtor can increase their earnings, and only their earnings through implementing MEV strategies.
+- A validator can increase their earnings, and only their earnings through implementing MEV strategies.
-- Validators can increase their earnings by reporting bad validators in the set, making clear that the validator "committee" is not a common enterprise with profits tied to each other, but instead an seperate and adverseral set of vendors.
+- Validators can increase their earnings by reporting bad validators in the set, making clear that the validator "committee" is not a common enterprise with profits tied to each other, but instead an separate and adversarial set of vendors.
 - In theory a single validator could be rewarded if no other validator took part in the process, showing there is not a dependence on actions of others
 - <br />